 - In a way that is possible only via time travel, in The Angels Take Manhattan Amy and Rory trigger a paradox (by jumping to their deaths) to avoid a lifetime of being trapped in a building by the Weeping Angels (where they had previously witnessed an old Rory dying).
 After the timeline repairs itself and everyone is safe in 2012, Rory notices a gravestone with his name carved into it ... before being suddenly zapped back in time by a Weeping Angel (and the gravestone updates itself to reflect the age he died at).
-The Doctor views it as if Rory had actually been killed, because that point in New York's timestream has been damaged enough that the Doctor can't land the TARDIS back there to go get him.
+The Doctor views it as if Rory had been killed because that point in New York's timestream has been damaged enough that the Doctor can't land the TARDIS back there to go get him.

 - Grey's Anatomy: Has this in Episode 2x17 after the live grenade stuck in a man's chest is finally removed and taken away by a member of the bomb squad, triumphant music plays, dramatic slow motion is in full effect and Meredith has finally a moment to catch her breath after being in mortal danger for almost two episodes.
-She follows the bomb squad member and... cue Ludicrous Gibs
+She follows the bomb squad member and... cue Ludicrous Gibs.

-- Revolution: the heroes and the American Rebel Army decide to make one last stand against Monroe and his army, despite the fact that they are mostly without power and Monroe now has helicopters with big machine guns and rocket launchers.
+- Revolution: In episode 11, the heroes and the American Rebel Army decide to make one last stand against Monroe and his army, despite the fact that they are mostly without power and Monroe now has helicopters with big machine guns and rocket launchers.
 However, Miles manages to get a rocket launcher of his own, with just enough power from a pendant to operate that one weapon.
 As he takes aim at the helicopter carrying the power supply, a rocket explodes too close, causing him to lose his bearings and drop the launcher.
 Charlie and Rachel rush out to see to him, and Danny grabs the rocket launcher and takes out the power supply.
 As it falls to the ground in a fiery inferno, the other one begins a lurching descent to the ground, spraying gunfire in the general direction of the heroes.
 Danny takes four rounds to the chest and dies as quickly as you'd expect from that kind of trauma, right after his heroics saved the whole rebel camp.
 However, it does give his mother the option of retrieving a medical device from his lungs that is somehow still functioning after the blackout.

 - In Bayonetta, after fighting one of the bosses, there is a cutscene in which one of the angelic enemies braces itself, expecting to be hit by a runaway streetcar.
 The car stops just before hitting the angel, and you can see the angel sigh in relief— and then the streetcar tips over and crushes it.

 - A strange occurrence happens in Dead Space.
 Throughout the game, Isaac runs into scripted events in which a tentacle shoots out around the corner and grabs him by the ankle.
 If Isaac fails to wound the tentacle enough, it pulls him into the hole and a scripted death occurs.
-During one of these death scenes, Isaac holds onto the sides of the hole for dear life, but the tentacle actually lets go.
+During this death scene, Isaac holds onto the sides of the hole for dear life, but the tentacle actually lets go.
 Isaac stands up, trying to catch his breath, but just as he goes to escape, the tentacle comes back out, grabs him by the face, and finally pulls him down, killing him.